 Another big common problem in online shops is inventory updates.
 Inventory levels in the online store and business system are never synchronized; as a result, it is typical in such case to find companies issuing lots of refunds to offset ordered goods that are not available for shipping.

 It’s no secret when returning the goods and reimbursing their payment, not only profitability is reduced, but unexpected order processing work is added.

 Shopify takes its share from each transaction that occurs in your online store.
 Fees are: 30¢ for every online transaction, plus 2.9% to 2.4% depending on your plan.
 Even if you activate Shopify Payments (that available only to stores in certain countries) you still have to pay for each transaction.

 Although the fees for Shopify Transactions are not so bad, but if the company has problems with inventory synchronization and often must make refunds, they are not happy to pay the transaction fee.

 Some e-commerce owners recommend put in the financial plan “fund returns”.
 They say start by depositing 10% of the income into the “return fund”.
 And if experience shows that more or less is needed, change the percentage.

 This may seem reasonable, but we recommend that you invest better in automating your business, which will improve the performance of your store at every stage and increase customer satisfaction and profitability.

-Do you need an effective integration solution to automating your order processing, updating an inventory and help you sell more on Shopify?
+Do you need an effective integration solution to automate your order processing, update an inventory and help you sell more on Shopify?